chris-koch-penn/polylang.io/wasm/ruby_npm_pkg/readme.md

 # Polylang.io: Free, shareable codepens in dozens of languages
 Run Ruby in the browser!
 This package contains a WASM compiled version of the mruby 2.1.2 interpreter.
-Originally created for the open source project [polylang.io].
+This package was created for the open source project [polylang.io](https://polylang.io).